-How to Completely Optimize Your Google My Business Listing
+Google My Business: How to Completely Optimize Your GMB Listing

 This year has provided us with plenty of surprises.
 The biggest has been COVID-19 and the craziness it left (and continues to leave) in its wake.

-If stores operate differently than normal due to COVID-19 restrictions, mandates, or safety guidelines, businesses can update their profiles on GMB to provide the most accurate information to customers.
+If stores operate differently than normal due to COVID-19 restrictions, mandates, or safety guidelines, businesses can update their profiles on GBP to provide the most accurate information to customers.

 Recently added features make communicating with current and potential customers easier in the time of the pandemic.